bwich/CCI-Bonn.github.io/starters/academic/content/post/job-se/index.md

 ---
-title: Software Engineer at the interface to medical AI research
+title: Software Engineer at the Interface of Software Development and Medical AI Research
 subtitle:

 # Summary for listings and search engines